 Broken incoming links detection

 Still on the subject on broken links: DynaBlogger automatically keeps track of any visits that result in "Page not found" errors because of broken links, categorizing them as "unresolved" and letting you either ignore them or fix ("resolve") them by configuring redirects to the relevant content.
 With Ghost, you will never know about these broken links unless you look at the web server's logs, which you can't if you are using Ghost's managed hosting.
 With DynaBlogger you can also create custom redirects very easily.

 DynaBlogger's editor automatically saves as you edit in the background.
-Ghost does not; I am sure you have happened to close a browser tab by accident at least a few times.
+Ghost does not; I am sure you have happened to close a browser tab by accident at least once.

 Updating a post or page - drafts